Shahamat21201839/Group_Study_Finder/README.md

 ## 🐛 Known Issues

 - File upload functionality is planned for future releases
-- Email notifications need SMTP configuration
-- Mobile app version is planned
+- Notifications not complete

 ## 📞 Support

-For support, email your.email@g.bracu.ac.bd or create an issue in the repository.
+For support, email am.shahamat.nurain@g.bracu.ac.bd or create an issue in the repository.

 ---